 Higher Product Quality & Safety

-Technical documentation is crucial in the development and testing phases, detailing specifications, standards, and quality benchmarks that products must meet.
+Technical documentation is crucial in the development and testing phases.
+It details specifications, standards, and quality benchmarks that products must meet.

 This ensures that the product is developed with a clear understanding of requirements, leading to higher quality and safer products.